Promptgiga-edge/My-Projects/Medical Insurance Price Prediction/README.md

 >> Objectives
 >>
-In this project, I will:
+In this project, you will:

 Load the data as a pandas dataframe
 Clean the data, taking care of the blank entries